 - Do not have any sort of sugar substitute.
 This includes diet soda.

 - Do not feed cravings.
 If you want a brownie, eat something really fatty instead.
 You will be surprised how well this works.
 Do not feed cravings even with keto food.
 Patience!
 You will get there.
 You will be able to eat keto-brownies, but NOT YET.

 - EAT when you are hungry.
 STOP when you are full, even if that means putting some food left on your plate into the fridge for later, or even in the trash.
 If you are physically hungry, eat.
 If not, you will cave in and have something non-keto and have to start all over again.
 EAT!
 Do not try to do something crazy like starve yourself at 1200 calories a day.
 After you transition to being fat-adapted your caloric intake will naturally decrease and everything will balance out.

 - Test your ketones.
 You want to show some pink on urine strips.
 If not, you may be doing something wrong.
 Revisit the FAQs.
 Start weighing or measuring your food and research everything you put in your mouth (maybe mints or medicine have hidden sugars).

 - Try to pick a transition period (~28 days but not everyone is the same) where there are no events or holidays for that month.
 If you must attend an event, go prepared.
-Prep some food or ask the host what they are serving.
+Prep some food and take a cooler, or ask the host what they are serving.